The Bankrate promise

 Types of small business loans offered at banks

-Banks offer several different small business loan types designed for particular funding needs, including the amount of funding available and repayment terms.
+Banks offer several different small types of small business loans designed for particular funding needs, including the amount of funding available and repayment terms.

 Pros and cons of a bank business loan

-Bank business loans generally offer attractive terms.
-However, as with any financing, there are pros and cons to consider before signing on the dotted line.
+Most types of business loans from banks generally offer attractive terms.
+But like any type of business loan, there are pros and cons to consider before signing on the dotted line.
 Here are some of the loan benefits and drawbacks to be aware of.

 - Longer terms: Banks offer longer loan terms, some as long as five to seven years.